Our Community Service Projects

 On Friday, November 16th, Mrs. Delgado’s fifth-grade scholars from Mulcahy Middle School took a field trip to Palace Food Depot as part of their project-based learning assignment.
 The class learned how to add and subtract decimals and created numerous amounts of practice budgets to buy items from local ads.
 After practicing with the local advertisements, the class researched Thanksgiving meals on a budget and much more to create their ideal Thanksgiving meal under $50.
 The fifth-grade students looked to their fellow scholars and educators to raise money to purchase these Thanksgiving meals.

 The school was able to raise enough money to purchase Thanksgiving meals for 10 deserving families in the community.
 Mr. Jenkins, our principal, delivered the meals to each of the families personally.
-During the field trip to Palace Food Depot, the scholars did the shopping and purchasing of the items themselves and had to stay under their budget.
+During the field trip to Palace Food Depot, the scholars shopped and purchased the items themselves and had to stay under their budget.
 In the end, the scholars learned how to add and subtract decimals, but they also learned about giving back to the community.
 As one scholar put it, “I really enjoy giving back to the community!”